-A since-deleted Top Hat promotional ad posted on Reddit several years ago might offer a clue.
-“I am so confident Top Hat will transform your lecture & engage students, I’m giving qualified professors a FREE iPad Mini to prove me wrong,” it reads.
+Top Hat promotional material posted on Reddit and Twitter several years ago offer a clue.
+“I am so confident Top Hat will transform your lecture & engage students, I’m giving qualified professors a FREE iPad Mini to prove me wrong,” reads the Reddit post.
 But only professors who teach over 75 students in a class were able to be enticed by a free iPad.
-Fortunately for us students, many 400-levels are still mostly unscathed by this kind of behavior by virtue of not having 75 students.
+Fortunately for us students, many 400-levels are unscathed by this kind of behavior by virtue of not having 75 students.

 To compensate for the added cost for students, the app makers constantly tell us “But it replaces the textbook so it’s cheaper!”
 MISS ME WITH THAT.
 Major textbook companies have made their own apps, like MindTap and Connect, that force students to pay $100 at the bookstores for a piece of paper that lets them access their textbook and homework.
 And if you’re fortunate to have a “recommended” analog textbook, sometimes you still end up needing it to understand what’s going on.
 That $150 textbook just turned into $180, $200, or more.
 I can hear my savings falling from space as I type!